seiscomp-macOS/seiscomp/README.md

 On INTEL Mac the default Homebrew directory location is in: `/usr/local/` On Apple Silicon Mac the default Homebrew directory location is in: `/opt/homebrew/opt/`

+Python 3.11 is recommended since Python 3.12 has compatibility issues with seedlink.

-First we install python3 with NumPy.
-But you alos need to install NumPy as a site-package with command: `pip3 install numpy`
+First install Python v3.11 with NumPy, which needs to be installed as a site-package with pip3.

-Here's how:

 ```
-brew install python3
+brew install python@3.11
 brew install numpy
-pip3 install numpy
+pip3.11 install numpy
 ```

 Continue installing macOS dependencies with: